 The program is divided into multiple formats that include but are not limited to lectures, field visits, and professional placements.

-- Lectures are in-class, delivered in English by experienced teachers and social workers and may include guest presenters.
+- Lectures are on-line or in-class, delivered in English by experienced teachers and social workers and may include guest presenters.

 - Field visits are delivered out of class, in English or translated from French into English.

-- Professional placements are carried out in a choice of fields and topics (depending on participant’s level and placement options) in French, with an English speaker on hand.
+- Professional field placements are carried out in a choice of fields and topics (depending on participant’s level and placement options) in French, with an English speaker on hand.

 - Individual or group study provides time to work on social impact projects

 Some reading an research will be expected before and during the program.

 The program is an intensive immersion in French Social Work and way of life.

 A typical day will start around 9 am and can end anytime between 5pm or later, depending on social activities or placements, with the exception of one free afternoon a week.